ruddro-roy/skywatch/docs/PRIVACY.md

 # skywatch — Privacy Policy (Draft)

-*Last updated: 2025.
-This is a draft policy for the open-source skywatch project.
+* This is a draft policy for the open-source skywatch project.
 Operators who deploy skywatch must review and adapt this policy for their specific deployment, jurisdiction, and any additional data processing they perform.*

 ---